YuezhenQin/javase/README.md

 # javase
 ## Overview
-This project is a collection of fully functional EXAMPLEs written in Java programming language to show how to implement 14 typical algorithms && data Structures from sketch.
+This project is a collection of fully functional examples written in Java programming language to show how to implement 14 typical algorithms && data Structures from sketch.

 * LinearSearch 线性查找
 * SelectionSort 选择排序